sebasmos/intelligence-module/README.md

 - **Multiple ML Frameworks**: Support for PyTorch, XGBoost, ARIMA, and LSTM models
 - **RESTful API**: Easy integration with existing systems

+## Credits

+This open-source AI framework has been developed by:
+- **CeADAR** (Ireland's National Centre for Applied AI, University College Dublin): Jaydeep Samanta, Sebastian Cajas Ordoñez, Romila Ghosh, Dr. Andrés L. Suárez-Cetrulo, and Dr. Ricardo Simón Carbajo
+- **National and Kapodistrian University of Athens (NKUA)**: Anomaly detection and LSTM models

+This work has been performed as part of the Intelligence layer of the EU HORIZON project No. 101070177 - IoT to Cloud Operating System (ICOS).

 ## Documentation Index

 Below is a list of related documentation sections to help you navigate the Intelligence Layer and its capabilities: